luposdate3000/luposdate3000/documentation/README-tests.md

 The found errors are summarized in the file log/error.

 The errors are NOT displayed in the console.
-In the console are only debugging-logs, which may help to find the origin of the error.
+In the console there are only debugging-logs, which may help to find the origin of the error.

 luposdate3000 allows for many configuration options where completely independent code is used.